DISIC/politique-de-contribution-open-source/faq.en.md

 ---
 title: Frequently Asked Questions
 menu:
   main:
     name: <abbr title="Frequently asked questions">FAQ</abbr>
     weight: 70
 layout: faq
 ---

-## Perimeter
+## Scope

 {{%question "Am I affected by this open source contribution policy?"%}}

 As stated in the introduction, if the Digital Republic Law applies to the entire administration, the scope of the DINSIC focuses on the central administrations (with some exceptions according to Decree No. 2014-879 of August 1 2014).

 If you are part of a local authority, this policy does not apply to you, even though the Digital Republic Law applies.